bueltge/wordpress-basis-theme/readme.md

 Basis provides a highly customizable starting point for your theme development

 ## Descripton
 Basis has been built to make theme development for WordPress easier.
 If you are an experienced theme developer or a total beginner, Basis provides a highly customizable starting point for your theme development and give your the typicly development with WordPress by use Hooks.
-Basis comes with a pre-defined set of templates, no styles or slyle-framework for pure development.
+Basis comes with a pre-defined set of templates, no styles or style-framework for pure development.
 The theme is widget-ready and introduces a number of custom functions.

 Basis has an long tradition, development and maintenance since 2007 - see on the [project page](http://wpbasis.de).
-The new version with the codename `namespace` ;) is not ready, but usable.
+The new version with the codename `namespace` ;) is usable, but changed in the course of time.

 * The plugin have a lot of hooks, always startet with `wp_basis_`
   * also the next string is the string of the template `wp_basis_single_`
   * the next string on the hook logic is 'before' or 'after' an element in the markup, sometimes 'content' - `wp_basis_single_before_content`
-* the `functions.php` is current only for check the functions, include what you want; more solutions we will include it later; older solutions do you find in the `classes-old`
+* the `functions.php` is current only for check the functions, include a minimium from the often used defaults;
+  * older solutions do you find in the `classes-old` in branch `stacker`

 ## Installation
 ### Requirements